pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 873 Reading a Lot

+I could say that today I read all day, read a lot of pages of a book and some post blogs in Medium the Sundays I like read a lot, clean my workspace and apply maintenance for my pc.

 ##### Day 872 The Clean Coder

 I started reading this book, I hope to learn how to improve as a developer with this reading.